azhozhin/blockchain-developer-bootcamp-final-project/docs/local-env-setup.md

 yarn chain
 ```

-Please check deployment script and change addresses to yours: `packages/hardhat/deploy/00_deploy_your_contract.js` (all addresses are different in this setup).
+Please check deployment script and change addresses to yours: `packages/hardhat/deploy/00_deploy_your_contract.js` (all addresses are different in this setup, but you can use same address for all roles, but then remove second entries as duplicates are not allowed).

 ```js
 {